-When in the past doctors in these health systems may have prescribed a medication to treat one condition at the expense of their patient’s memory or cognitive function, now, if medication is necessary, more doctors prescribe drugs that do not interfere with mentation.
-Doctors are also increasingly on the lookout to prevent, identify, treat and manage dementias, depression and other mentation-associated conditions.
+In the past, doctors in these health systems may have prescribed a medication to treat one condition at the expense of their patient’s memory or cognitive function.
+Now, if medication is necessary, more doctors prescribe drugs that do not interfere with mentation.
+Doctors are also increasingly on the lookout to prevent, identify, treat, and manage dementia, depression, and other mentation-associated conditions.

-In 2015, The John A. Hartford Foundation launched a partnership with the Institute for Healthcare Improvement (IHI), the American Hospital Association and the Catholic Health Association of the United States known as the Age-Friendly Health Systems initiative, which works to promote the 4Ms framework in healthcare settings.
-By the end of 2020, 1,000 hospitals, medical practices, and long-term care organizations will be recognized by IHI for their commitment to age-friendly care.
+In 2015, The John A. Hartford Foundation launched a partnership with the Institute for Healthcare Improvement (IHI), the American Hospital Association, and the Catholic Health Association of the United States known as the Age-Friendly Health Systems initiative, which works to promote the 4Ms framework in health care settings.
+As of March 2022, more than 2,500 hospitals, medical practices, and long-term care organizations have been recognized by the IHI for their commitment to age-friendly care.

 That’s why we at The John A. Hartford Foundation believe that caring for memory and cognition should be a normal part of our health care as aging is part of our lives.
 By asking “What matters to you?” instead of “What’s the matter with you?,” our health care providers can address our worst fears about aging and empower us to live our lives the way we choose.